Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   ![Balance carried forward: step 1](../../Assets/Screenshots/RetailSuiteAccounting/Book/BalanceCarriedForward01.png "[Balance carried forward: step 1]")

+**Balance carried forward: Step 1**

 The *Balance carried forward: Step 1* window allows to select balances to be carried forward to the next fiscal year.
+For detailed information, see [Create a balance carried forward](../Operation/11_CreateBalanceCarriedForward.md).

 - *Carry forward from FY*
 Click the drop-down list to select the year containing the balance(s) to be carried forward.

 - *Range from - to*
-Click the drop-down list to select the account(s) containing the balance(s) to be carried forward.
+Click the drop-down list to select the account class range containing the balance(s) to be carried forward.
 The following options are available:

  - **01: Financial accounts**
  - **02: Impersonal accounts**